setsecurity/totem-hids/README.md

 Notes:
 * This project is not stable, do not use it in production.
-* The objetive of this proyect is research and testing.
+* The objetive of this project is research and testing.
 * This project is not maintained.
 * All effort goes to the Totem Network IDS version (coming soon).